zestia/animation-utils/README.md

 // Wait for animations to finish, including descendants await waitForAnimation(element, { subtree: true });

-// Wait for a specific animation to end await waitForAnimation(myElement, { animationName: 'fade-out' });
+// Wait for an animation to finish by name await waitForAnimation(myElement, { animationName: 'fade-out' });

-// Wait for a specific transition to end await waitForAnimation(myElement, { transitionProperty: 'margin-left' });
+// Wait for a transition to finish by name await waitForAnimation(myElement, { transitionProperty: 'margin-left' });

-// Wait for a specific animation to finish, including descendants await waitForAnimation(element, { subtree: true, animationName: 'move' });
+// Wait for an animation to finish by name, including descendants await waitForAnimation(element, { subtree: true, animationName: 'move' });
 ```